 - Nasal polyps.
 These are benign growths that occur on the mucosal lining of the nasal passages.
-They are typically small and though noncancerous can still cause obstructions of the sinuses, leading to congestion, breathing problems and sinus infections.
+They are typically small and though noncancerous; however, nasal polyps can still cause obstructions of the sinuses, leading to congestion, breathing problems, and sinus infections.

 - Oversized adenoids.
 The adenoids are soft tissue, similar to the tonsils, located behind the nose and roof of mouth.
 They are part of the immune system and aid in fighting off infection.
 They can become infected and enlarged.
 This can block airflow through the nose.